 That is a pretty powerful statute because it creates a presumption that has to be rebutted to consider a property to be separate property.

 People sometimes get caught up on how title is held.
 That is also a complex concept so I will tell you two things to keep in mind.

-Do not assume that the way title is held guarantees whether property is community versus separate.
 In other words, just because, for example, a house is only under one spouse's name on the deed does not mean that house is 100% that spouse's separate property.
-But, at the same time, just because a spouse acquired a home during the marriage, regardless of whose name it may be under, does not guarantee the house is 100% community property.
+However, just because a spouse acquired a home during the marriage, regardless of whose name it may be under, does not guarantee the house is 100% community property.

 These are the things that make community property law complex as you sometimes see a general rule, exceptions to the general rule and then, somewhat annoyingly, exceptions to the exception.
 That is why spouses should not represent themselves when there is property to divide.

 2. Even the word "acquired" can lead to different interpretations when evaluating community property characterization